 This activity is an excellent way to get your students doing presentations in a low pressure way.
 If they have something familiar to hold on to, they’ll feel less nervous than standing in front of the class with nothing.
 In addition, everybody likes talking about themselves!

 Instead of doing this activity in a single class, you could do it over the course of a semester with one or two students going at the beginning or end of class; you can assign specific days to each student.
+This can work particularly well with mixed-level classes because there’s less of a direct comparison between students this way.

 Procedure for Show and Tell ESL Activity: